DHTMLX/docs-diagram/docs/api/diagram_editor/toolbar/config/items_property.md

 - `css` - (optional) - applies a custom css class to a service element
 - `hidden` - (optional) - hides a service element
 - `disabled` - (optional) - disables a service element
+- `items` - (optional) - defines the structure of the child elements

 ### Example 1